How to Prepare for and Escape a House Fire

 e.
 Once outside

-• go to your pre-determined meeting location safely away from your property
+• go to a pre-determined meeting location safely away from your property

 • call 911 afterwards – you may need every second to escape